Adding JAX and Numba support for Op

 how the inputs and outputs are used to compute the outputs for an Op

 in Python.
-This method is effectively what needs to be implemented in JAX.
+This method is effectively what needs to be implemented.

 With a precise idea of what the PyTensor Op